ImplFerris/pico-pico/src/thermistor/b-equation.md

 **B (Beta value)**:

-The Beta value describes how quickly resistance changes with temperature.
-It is a material property and is provided in the datasheet.
+The B value is a constant usually provided by the manufacturers.
+The value describes how quickly resistance changes with temperature.
 Common values range from 3000 to 4000 K.

 The datasheet often specifies B over a temperature range, such as B₂₅/₈₅ = 3950, meaning the Beta value is 3950 between 25°C and 85°C.

 **Temperature in Kelvin**:
-The equation requires temperature in Kelvin, not Celsius.
-To convert:
-- Kelvin = Celsius + 273.15
-- Celsius = Kelvin - 273.15

-The B value is a constant usually provided by the manufacturers.
-The Beta value describes how quickly resistance changes with temperature.
-It is a material property and is provided in the datasheet.
-Common values range from 3000 to 4000 K.

-The datasheet often specifies B over a temperature range, such as B₂₅/₈₅ = 3950, meaning the Beta value is 3950 between 25°C and 85°C.
+The temperature in the B equation must be in Kelvin (Kelvin = Celsius + 273.15), not Celsius.
+Convert to Kelvin before using the equation, and subtract 273.15 from the result to get Celsius again.

 ## Example Calculation